MarcosCosta2022/MarcosCosta2022/README.md

 ## Some of My Projects

-Here is the corrected table with grammar and spelling mistakes fixed:

-Here's the updated table with a '-' in every grade field:

 | UC   | Name                  | Description                                                                                                                                                                      | Grade |
 | ---- | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- |
 | AED  | Aerial Transportation | Program that analyzes a flight network in the form of a graph and generates useful information about that network.                                                               |   -   |